department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 #### If something changes in your family status after you received a combined disability rating of at least 30%

-You may file a claim for additional disability compensation online whenever you gain a dependent.
+You may file a claim for additional disability compensation online whenever you add a dependent.

 **You can add a dependent if:**